bguiz/blog.bguiz.com/src/documents/reactpubposts/2017-05-postgresql-upsert-knex.md

 Therefore when using its query builder, it only supports the commands that all of them have in common.
 This usually means anything that is part of SQL '99.
-Upsert does not make the cut, unfortunately.
+Therefore, upsert does not make the cut.

 Thankfully, however, Knex does provide an "escape hatch" of sorts, via [`knex.raw()`](http://knexjs.org/#Raw):